-The group remains in a strong financial and strategic position with its spread of products and customers.
+The group remains in a strong financial and strategic position with its spread of products, customers and investments.
 HA&M has a good reputation as a charity, publisher, publishing service provider and partner.
 It will continue to develop relationships with like-minded organisations and provide its experience and expertise to help them succeed.
-As in previous years, investments in new technologies will continue as will the search for new customers for services and potential acquisitions.
+Investments in new technologies has helped in keeping the organisation trading since the Covid-19 virus struck.
 These will help to ensure that customers can obtain the religious information and music they need even though the number of specialist outlets is likely to be smaller than ever.
 There will be a continuing monitoring of performance to ensure all areas are contributing as budgeted, products are produced according to plan and services maintained at the current level.